rocky/python-decompile3/.github/ISSUE_TEMPLATE/bug-report.md

 * Make sure the bytecode you have can be disassembled with a disassembler and produces valid results.
+* Try to make the bytecode that exhibits a bug as small as possible.
 * Don't put bytecode and corresponding source code on any service that requires registration to download.
 * When you open a bug report there is no privacy.
 If you need privacy, then